reactive/data-client/docs/rest/api/createResource.md

   S extends any[] | PolymorphicInterface = any,
   Parent extends any[] = [urlParams: any, body?: any],
 > extends schema.Collection<S, Parent> {
-  // getList.push should add to Collections regardless of its 'sorted' argument nonFilterArgumentKeys(key: string) {
+  // getList.push should add to Collections regardless of its 'orderBy' argument
+  // in other words: `orderBy` is a non-filtering argument - it does not influence which results are returned nonFilterArgumentKeys(key: string) {
-    return key === 'sorted';
+    return key === 'orderBy';
   }
 }
 const TodoResource = createResource({
   path: '/todos/:id',
-  searchParams: {} as { userId?: string; sorted?: boolean } | undefined,
+  searchParams: {} as { userId?: string; orderBy?: string } | undefined,
   schema: Todo,
   // highlight-next-line
   Collection: MyCollection,